wix-incubator/react-native-crash-course/docs/App.NativeModule.md

 A native module is a set of javascript functions that are implemented natively for each platform (in our case that's iOS and Android).
 It's used in cases where native capabilities are needed - when react native doesn't have a corresponding module yet or when native performance is better.

 > NOTE: There's also a thing called Native UI Component out there, that creates a native view that can be used inside the jsx.
 In a native module (the thing we will work on now) we are only able to create functions which can only be called from the React Native application.
+>
+> **Important**: This docs can have some outdated info.
+If there are any troubles, you try another way and switch to [official docs](https://reactnative.dev/docs/native-modules-setup)
 ## What we’re going to do

 We will work step-by-step to create a simple app that will show pop-up messages, or "toasts".
 You will: